Raiet-Bekirov/HPDM172_assignment/sql_queries/README.md

 ### Query 13: `query_name.sql`

-If `list_of_all_appointments_for_a_doctor.sql` is downloaded, the following SQL code can be used to print a list of all hospital names which were accredited prior to 2015 and do have Emergency Service facilities.
-First, select the `hospitals_db` database:
+If `list_of_all_appointments_for_a_doctor.sql` is downloaded, the following SQL code can be used to print a list of all appointments for a given doctor.First, select the `hospitals_db` database:
 ```sql
 USE hospitals_db;
 ```